jimhu-tamu/wordpress/plugins/jsmol2wp/readme.txt

 This plugin also benefited from using Jaime Prilusky's mediawiki extension for inspiration http://proteopedia.org/support/JSmolExtension/
 == Upgrade Notice ==
-Version 1.02 makes minor changes and is mostly to fix problems on the display of information at wordpress.org.
-== Frequently Asked Questions ==
+Version 1.03 updates the Jmol libraries and fixes a bug with the load parameter == Frequently Asked Questions ==
 = Is there an example of an installation? =
 See http://jimhu.org/jsmol2wp-plugin-released-at-wordpress-org/